AdobeDocs/experience-manager-64.en/help/communities/using/create-site.md

 * **Community Site Root**: (leave blank for default root `/content/sites`)

 * **Cloud Configurations**: (leave blank if no cloud configurations are specified) provide path to the specified cloud configurations.
-* **Community Site Base Language**: (leave untouched for single language : English) use the pull down menu to choose one *or more* base languages from the available languages- German, Italian, French, Japanese, Spanish, Portuguese (Brazil), Chinese (Traditional), and Chinese (Simplified).
+* **Community Site Base Language**: (leave untouched for single language: English) use the pull down menu to choose one *or more* base languages from the available languages- German, Italian, French, Japanese, Spanish, Portuguese (Brazil), Chinese (Traditional), and Chinese (Simplified).
 One community site will be created for each language added, and will exist within the same site folder following the best practice described in [Translating Content for Multilingual Sites](../../sites/administering/using/translation.md).
 The root page of each site will contain a child page named by the language code of one of the languages selected, such as 'en' for English or 'fr' for French.

 * **Community Site Name**: engage